 |VAT Reverse-Charge Verfahren||VAT Reverse-Charge|

-Let’s take a look at how freelancers in Germany can charge VAT to their international clients.
+Let’s take a look at how freelancers in Germany can charge VAT to their international and local clients.

 1. What exactly is the value-added tax?